oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

-1) The `startDate`, `endDate`, `url`, and `recurrenceDate` fields could have validation keywords applied to limit their content to appropriate values (this is also possible in JSON schema but was not included in the original example)
+1) The `startDate`, `endDate`, `url`, and `recurrenceDate` fields could have validation keywords applied to limit their content to appropriate values (this is also possible in JSON schema but was not a feature of original example)
 2) The `duration` field could be changed to an `Integer` representing duration in a time unit (e.g., minutes) to simplify automated processing
 3) Guidance could be provided for the format of the recurrenceRule field
-4) The automatically generated `"$Root"` name for record in the schema could be changed to something more meaningful (e.g., `Event`)
+4) The automatically generated `"$Root"` name for record in the schema can be changed to something more meaningful (e.g., `Event`)
 5) Comments could be added to fields that lack them to further clarify their intent